shahnajparven/ecommerce/README.md

 3. Install `Redux DevTools` extension on your browser.
 Here is the link for `chrome` <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">Redux DevTools</a>.

-4. Clone project on your local machine by running `git clone https://github.com/Solutya/air-travel-management-fe.git`
+4. Clone project on your local machine by running `git@github.com:shahnajparven/ecommerce.git`

-5. Go to the project directory `air-travel-management-fe` and run `yarn` then `yarn prepare`.
+5. Go to the project directory `ecommerce-fe` and run `yarn` then `yarn prepare`.

 6. Finally run `yarn dev` to start the dev server.